clpo13/rangecalc-js/README.md

 ## Improve it

 Install the devDependencies with `npm install`.
 Run tests with `npm test`.
+Pull requests are more than welcome.

 ## To do